ayechanst/speedrun-eth-guide/dex-guide.md

 Now, try to edit your `DEX.sol` smart contract and bring in a price function!

 The price function should take in the reserves of `xReserves`, `yReserves`, and `xInput` to calculate the `yOutput`.
 Don't forget about trading fees!
-These fees are important to reward and incentive liquidity providers.
-Let's make the trading fees 0.3% and remember that there are no floats or decimals in Solidity, only whole numbers!
+These fees are important to incentivize liquidity providers.
+Let's make the trading fee 0.3% and remember that there are no floats or decimals in Solidity, only whole numbers!

 We should apply the fee to `xInput`, and store it in a new variable `xInputWithFee`.
 We want the input value to pay the fee immediately, or else we will accidentally tax our `yOutput` or our DEX's supply `k` 😨 Think about how to apply a 0.3% to our `xInput`.

-One more thing, `xInputWithFee` represents `xInput` with a fee **applied** to it.
-The fee has been taken out already and the value is good to go.

 > 💡 _Hints:_ For more information on calculating the Output Reserve, read the Brief Revisit of Uniswap V2 in [this article](https://hackernoon.com/formulas-of-uniswap-a-deep-dive).